 The number of updates an Android phone sees over the course of its lifetime depends largely on how expensive it is, what carrier you buy it from (or if it's even purchased from a carrier at all) and what the phone maker's software support policy is.

 That's a far cry from iPhones, which are supported with major software updates for many years, no matter what.
-Take the iPhone 6S, for example, which received iOS 14 this fall, even though it originally launched with iOS 9 back in 2015.
+Take the iPhone 6S, for example, which received iOS 14, even though it originally launched with iOS 9 back in 2015.
 For comparison, consider Samsung's Galaxy S6, which launched the same year and started with Android 5.0 Lollipop.
 Not only does it lack the latest Android software, but it stopped getting updates years ago.
 It only made it as far as 7.0 Nougat when Samsung pulled the plug on support — and when the S6 did get Nougat, it arrived in March 2017, eight months after Google unveiled the update.

 What's more, when a new iOS version is released, it is available to everyone on the same day, at the same time, and can be installed on all models that support it instantaneously.
 By contrast, Android releases are rolled out in waves to individual phones, not just by model.